5 Effect Pedals You Should Have for Your Acoustic Guitar 5 Effect Pedals You Should Have for Your Acoustic Guitar

 Digitech RP 50/55

 Digitech RP55Crazy pedal.
 I had this pedal after a friend found it in a flea market and gave it to me.
 And, when I saw this tiny plastic, it didn’t look like a special pedal.
 But… so many choices.
 When you use this pedal, you can find yourself playing with distortion that makes an acoustic guitar get a metal sound.
 It has a hundred and something options so you can literally play the same song/track with so many different variations.
-And, it’s not very expensive so it is a must-have pedal.
+And, it’s not very expensive, so it is a must-have pedal.

 Price: $59.95